Signposting is an approach to make the scholarly web more friendly to machines.

 these typed links are provided in

 HTTP Link headers.
-For HTML resources, they are additionally
+For HTML resources, they may additionally

 HTML link elements.
 Throughout this site, examples use the former approach.